 - simile means to continue in the same manner. - A dash (-) means that the smooth détaché bowing is to be used. - A note with a dot above or below means that the martelé or the slow spiccato bowing is to be used.
-When the spiccato bowing is required, it will be indicated by the abbreviation spice. - A note with a dot and dash is to be played smoothly, followed by a slight pause.
-In other words, the note is to be held a bit less than - Mordents () are to be played as a single trill.
-That is, play the written note, the note above, and then back to the original note. - Where there are two fingerings, the lower one is a bit more difficult technically but is more rewarding musically.
+When the spiccato bowing is required, it will be indicated by the abbreviation spicc. - A note with a dot and dash is to be played smoothly, followed by a slight pause.
+In other words, the note is to be held a bit less than its full value. - Mordents (→) are to be played as a single trill.
+That is, play the written note, the note above, and then back to the original note. - · Where there are two fingerings, the lower one is a bit more difficult technically but is more rewarding musically.

-© 1958 (Renewed) BELWIN-MILLS PUBLISHING CORP.
+© 1971 (Renewed 1999) BELWIN-MILLS PUBLISHING CORP.
 All Rights Assigned to and Controlled by ALFRED PUBLISHING CO., INC. All Rights Reserved